toph-allen/tidypmc-review/review.md

 The main functions are covered by tests.

 Code is pretty understandable at a readthrough.
-There are a few areas where one or two comments might help to make clear the purpose of a block
+There are a few areas where one or two comments might help to make clear the purpose of a block, or a loop, where variable names etc. aren't as understandable at a glance.

 There's one "TO DO" comment in `collapse_rows.R` (line 43) — not sure if this is something which is still pending or not.

+This is pretty nitpicky now, but, while the code style is consistent throughout, there are one or two areas where spacing before and after assignment operators is a little wonky, or there was less spacing around parentheses and brackets in if/else statements — but again, this is *super* nitpicky and somewhat a matter of personal taste. 😅

+Though there are tests to cover most functions, `goodpractice` still flags some lines as not being covered.
+I don't have that much familiarity with coverage metrics — perhaps there are some cases or outcomes which aren't being tested?
+I'm not sure.

 #### Final approval (post-review)